eonbl/NeoVotingDocs/Voting/Vote.md

 candidates: list of candidates' public keys you wish to vote for, converted to a byte array

+### Returns

-Return Value: True if executed with no runtime errors
+True if executed with no runtime errors, False otherwise

 ## Example